gorse-io/docs/src/ch02-02-strategy.md

 ### Click-through Rate Prediction

-Is there a recommender that combines advantages of similarity recommender and collaborative filtering recommender?
-Then it is the click-through rate prediction model.
+Is there a recommender that combines the advantages of similarity recommender and collaborative filtering recommender?
+Then it is the click-through rate, prediction model.
 The click-through rate prediction model in Gorse is a factorization machine that generates embedding vectors for each user label and item label in addition to embedding vectors for each user and item.
 Although the factorization machine model is effective, it is not generally used as a recommender for collecting recommended items over all items.
 Compared with collaborative filtering recommender and similarity recommender, its computational complexity is large.
 Gorse's click-through prediction model is used to fuse and rank the results of the above recommenders.

 The original meaning of "click-through rate prediction" is to predict the probability that users will click on the recommended content or ads, but it should be noted that the click-through rate prediction in Gorse refers more to the probability that users will give positive feedback to the recommended results.
 For example, suppose we set in Gorse that positive feedback means the user has watched 50% of the video, then the "click-through rate" is the probability that the user has watched more than 50% of the video.

 ## Recommendation Strategy

 Individual recommenders cannot perform the recommendation task well, and multiple recommenders need to be combined.
 Gorse provides a workflow for generating recommendation results, under which we can draft recommendation strategies that are suitable for specific scenarios.
 The recommendation process consists of two main components: offline recommendation and online recommendation.
 The offline recommendation collects recommendations for each user from the full set of items and caches them in Redis.
-The online recommendation pulls the cached recommendation results, then removes the read content from the recommendation results, and if the cached recommendation results are exhausted, then the recommendation content is generated in real time using the fallback recommenders.
+The online recommendation pulls the cached recommendation results, then removes the read content from the recommendation results, and if the cached recommendation results are exhausted, then the recommendation content is generated in real-time using the fallback recommenders.

 ### Offline Strategy

 Offline recommendation consists of three phases.

 - **Matching:** Use different full-set recommenders to collect recommended items from all items.
-There are five types of full-set recommenders: popular recommender, latest recommender, item-based similarity recommender, user based similarity recommender and collaborative filtering recommender, which can be set on or off in the configuration file.
+There are five types of full-set recommenders: popular recommender, latest recommender, item-based similarity recommender, user-based similarity recommender, and collaborative filtering recommender, which can be set on or off in the configuration file.
 - **Ranking:** Use the factorization machine model to rank the items collected by the matching phase, currently you can also turn off the click-through rate prediction in the configuration and use random merge.
 - **Exploration:** Recommend content based on user history can be a good idea for users, but it also limits the possibility of users seeing more diverse content.
 It is also a kind of "exploration and exploitation" problem, where exploitation refers to recommending content based on users' historical behavior, while exploration refers to exposing users to more content beyond their awareness.
 One of the easiest ways to expose users to content beyond the information cocoon is to insert random items into the recommendation list, and Gorse can be configured to randomly insert the newest or recent popular items into the recommendation list, with their proportion set in the configuration file.